9 Types of Metal Roofs: The Pros & ConsPublished on Wednesday May 27, 2020

-Metal roofing is a broad term that covers a wide variety of different colors, sizes, styles and materials.
+Metal roofing is a broad term that covers a wide variety of different colors, sizes, styles, and materials.
 With so many types of metal roofs to choose from, let’s break down the benefits of each, so you know which one would be best for your next roof replacement.

 Tile-inspired metal roofing is known for its resistance, even when put up against wind, fire, rain and hail.
 When looking at different types of metal roofs, keep in mind that tile-inspired metal roofing is one of the most economically friendly roofing options on the market.

 The weight of a slate roof can cause strain on your house, necessitating reinforced rafters for longevity.
 Slate-inspired metal roofing emulates the look of natural slate without imposing excessive weight on your home’s structure.
 This provides a balance between aesthetics and practicality, ensuring both elegance and structural integrity.

 Corrugated metal roofing is crafted from hot-dipped galvanized steel and undergoes cold-rolling to form its distinctive corrugated pattern.
 This dual process of galvanization (zinc coating) and corrugation (creating grooves and ridges) enhances the material’s strength, rust resistance, and overall aesthetic.

 While less common in the United States, zinc is a prized material for European residential roofs due to its exceptional durability.
 Despite its higher cost, zinc roofs can endure for up to a century.
 Beyond longevity, zinc requires minimal post-installation upkeep, is fire-resistant, and naturally inhibits mold, fungus, and mildew growth.